-However, since not all organizations and business models follow the same path, there may be different facets to the accounting function that needs to be given more care, focus and attention than others.
+However, since not all organizations and business models follow the same path, there may be different facets to the accounting function that need to be given more care, focus, and attention than others.
+If you are a business owner, one of the most important you need to ask when running a business in the Philippines is what is tax accounting.

 Tax accounting is often one of the most crucial yet challenging elements connected to the financial management of your business.
 It can be challenging to keep up with new tax regulations and other changes in the legislation while at the same time trying to stay on top of current accounting and finance trends.
 The tax compliance framework in the Philippines can be quite complex in certain areas, and as such, it requires ongoing scrutiny and attention from your company’s accountants and bookkeepers.

-Regardless, as a founder, business owner or senior management representative, you should always make an effort to understand how the relevant tax systems work and how they impact your business in order to avoid making major mistakes with your finance and compliance activities.
+Regardless, as a founder, business owner, or senior management representative, you should always make an effort to understand how the relevant tax systems work and how they impact your business to avoid making major mistakes with your finance and compliance activities.

 Learn more about tax accounting in the Philippines and why it is a crucial element of your company’s finance management function below.